Monica255/Bangkit-Capstone-Project-Redmine/README.md

 ### Deploying API to Firebase Cloud Function

-To deploy the API to Fribase Cloud Function we hneed to run the command from the API directory terminal.
+To deploy the API to Firebase Cloud Function we need to run the command from the API directory terminal.
 In the terminal we can run ```firebase deploy```.
 After it was succesfully deployed we can get the url endpoint from firebase in this case it was https://us-central1-redmine-350506.cloudfunctions.net/expressAPI

 ### Deploying ML Scripts